 Libya border guards rescue migrants in desert near Tunisia

-Al 'Assah (Libya) (AFP) – Libyan border guards have rescued dozens of migrants they say had been left in the desert by Tunisian authorities without water, food or shelter, AFP correspondents reported Sunday.
+Al 'Assah (Libya) (AFP) – Libyan border guards have rescued dozens of migrants who have been left in the desert by Tunisian authorities without water and food, and their numbers are "rising", an officer said Sunday.

 Issued on: